Critter Hunting Classes

 Introductory Urban Rat Sports Class

 Urban Rats sports is similar to Barn Hunt, minus the hay.
-Rat tubes are hidden in boxes and bags.
+Rat tubes are hidden in boxes, bags and other household items.
 The introductory Urban Rat Sports class will focus on the three aspects of barn hunt required to qualify:

 We will build the dog’s confidence in searching for rats in an urban setting.
 We will develop the dog’s interest in finding the rat and teaching him to communicate with the handler the find has been made.
 In addition, students will learn Happy Ratters and NASDA rules and procedures that will enable them to compete in those venues.
 Basic handling skills will be discussed as well.